neo-project/neo-express/readme.md

 ## New Features or issues

-Thank you for using Neo-Express and Neo-Trace!
+Thank you for using Neo-Express, Neo-WorkNet and Neo-Trace!
 We welcome your feedback to make these tools more accessible, intuitive, and powerful.

 Please visit the [issues page](https://github.com/neo-project/neo-express/issues) to report problems or suggest new features.
 When creating a new issue, try to keep the title and description concise and provide context, such as a code snippet or an example of a feature and its expected behavior.

 ## License

-Neo-Express and Neo-Trace are licensed under the [MIT License](https://github.com/neo-project/neo-express#MIT-1-ov-file).
+Neo-Express, Neo-WorkNet and Neo-Trace are licensed under the [MIT License](https://github.com/neo-project/neo-express#MIT-1-ov-file).